Hydra-Kernels/HYDRA-Build-Status-log/README.md

 Thanks to All testers for Updating here

-(THIS IS THE BUILD LOG OD VERSION 9.X HYDRA KERNELS)
+(THIS IS THE BUILD LOG Of VERSION 9.X HYDRA KERNELS)